An Amazon book review cannot be posted for free ebooks?

 Correct.
 In case, you missed this very quiet, yet extremely nasty change of policy by Amazon, and are still giving away free Kindle ebooks in the hope of gaining new reviews, then forget it.
 Stop at once!

 If you take a little look at Amazon’s Customer Review Creation Guidelines below, you will see why you are wasting your time giving away free Kindle ebooks.

-Notice also that this page has no date, or date of change, so knowing when this change was made is impossible.
+Notice also that this page has no date or date of the change, so knowing when this change was made is impossible.
 This is typical of Amazon, who as always, fail miserably on transparency.